 The masters program is designed so that students take courses in sequence.
-That is, you should take all of your core requirements before enrolling in electives (for the list of core courses, click on the “Academics” link and follow the link to “Courses Offered”).
+That is, you should take all of your core requirements before enrolling in electives.
 While this may not always be possible (sometimes you cannot attend class on the days and times that these classes are offered), this should be your goal.

-All students must take Theories of International Relations during their first year in the program.
+- All students must take Theories of International Relations during their first term in the program.

 Within this framework, students will have the opportunity to pursue a more focused concentration in regional studies; international economics; diplomacy and foreign policy; or security and human rights.